-NTP Server Used: Enter the IP address of a NTP server or select one from the drop-down menu.
+NTP Server Used: Enter the IP address of a NTP server or select one from the for the Year, Month, Day, Hour, Minute, and Second and then click Set Time.

-Manual: To manually input the time, enter the values in these fields for the Year, Month, Day, Hour, computer you are currently on.
+Manually: To manually input the time, enter the values in these fields on.